tektutor/openshift-aug-2026/Day1/README.md

 - one container represents one application
 - containers will never able to replace OS or Virtualization
 - in real world, containers runs inside VMs, VMs runs inside Physical Servers
+- Containerization depends on 2 Linux Kernel features
+  1. Namespace and
+     - is used to isolate one container from the other
+  2. Control Groups ( CGroups )
+     - is used to apply resource quota restricts like
+     - how many CPUs a container can use at the max
+     - how much RAM/disk a container can use at the max
 </pre>

 ## Info - High Level Docker Architecture